 Chief Medical Officer

-He is a graduate of Brown University and received his medical degree from the University of Arkansas for Medical Sciences (UAMS) in 1990.
-He completed his pediatric residency at UAMS and his pediatric hematology/oncology fellowship at Northwestern University.
-Prior to joining Riley at IU Health in 2002, Dr. Haut was a pediatric transplant physician at Children’s Memorial Hospital in Chicago, Illinois.
+He is a graduate of Brown University and received his medical degree from the University of Arkansas for Medical Sciences.
+Before joining Riley at IU Health in 2002, Haut was a pediatric oncologist and transplant physician at Children’s Memorial Hospital in Chicago.

 Chief Financial Officer